Double your impact this Giving Tuesday - Chicago Reader

 Tomorrow is Giving Tuesday, one of the biggest days for charitable giving of the entire year!
 Last year, millions of people took part in this global day of giving.
 In the United States alone, more than $2 billion was donated to nonprofit organizations in a single day.

-Now that the Reader has become a nonprofit newsroom, we’re able to take part in Giving Tuesday as well—and so can you.
+Now that the Reader is a nonprofit newsroom, we’re able to take part in Giving Tuesday as well—and so can you.
 But because we do things a little differently here at the Reader, we’re kicking off Giving Tuesday … on a Monday!

 Get a jump on Giving Tuesday by making a donation to the Reader today.